jks85/stock_history/README.md

-# stock_history
-## Using webscraping to create stock history graphs:
+## Using webscraping in Python to extract stock history:

-This repo includes a Jupyter Notebook that contains code for the *Python Project for Data Science* in the **IBM Data Science** series.
+This repo includes a Jupyter Notebook that contains code for the ***Python Project for Data Science*** in the **IBM Data Science** series.

 The project uses Python libraries (BeautifulSoup/yfinance/Pandas) to extract stock and revenue data for **Tesla** and **GameStop**.
-The notebook included skeleton code in cells 6-10.
-The code completed the follwing tasks:
+The original notebook included skeleton code in cells 6-10.
+This code completed the follwing tasks:

--- Installed the required libraries in the Jupyter environment -- Provided a helpfer function make_graph() for data visualizations for the data
+- Installed the required libraries in the Jupyter environment
+- Provided a helpfer function make_graph() for data visualizations for the data

 All additional code was written in cells 11-35.
-The code completed the following tasks:
+This code completes the following tasks:

--- Extract historical stock data using yfinance
+- Extracts historical stock data using yfinance
--- Webscrape historical revenue data using Beautifulsoup -- Create a data viz dashboard using the helper function make_graph()
+- Webscrapes historical revenue data using Beautifulsoup
+- Creates a data visualizations of historical stock/revenue data for **Tesla** and **GameStop**

+Feel free to reference this code as long as you cite the repository.